imnethaji/Tailwind-Training/README.md

-This is a sample project to learn Tailwind CSS.
+This is a simple signup page design with Tailwind CSS.